alvarosamp/MlOps/Docker-for-ML/docker-mlflow/README.md

 This directory contains an MLflow project that trains a linear regression model on the UC Irvine Wine Quality Dataset.
 The project uses a Docker image to capture the dependencies needed to run training code.
 Running a project in a Docker environment (as opposed to Conda) allows for capturing non-Python dependencies, e.g. Java libraries.
-In the future, we also hope to add tools to MLflow for running Dockerized projects e.g. on a Kubernetes cluster for scale out.

 # Structure of this MLflow Project
 ----------------------------------